Mufalta/SQL-Data-Analytics-Project/README.md

 This project involves:
 1. **Exploratory Data Analysis (EDA):** to explore and understand the structure, dimensions, and patterns within the data.
-2. **Advanced Analytics:** to generate insights, track performance, and support decision-making using the organized data.
+2. **Advanced Analytics:** to generate insights, track performance, and support decision-making using organized data.

 ---

 ## Business Objective

+There are two kinds of reports made in this project:
+1. **Report Customers**: to consolidate key customer metrics and behaviors.
+2. **Report Products**: to consolidate key product metrics and behaviors.

 ---